What is Bone Cancer?

 Quite often, bone cancer is the result of metastasis - meaning, a cancer from elsewhere has migrated to the bone.
 These cancers show the original cancerous cells and not those associated with bone cancer.
 In these cases, the cancer is treated by following the original course of treatment for the initial tumor.

-However, there are primary cancers of the bone-- meaning the cancer starts in the bone -- although they are quite low, composing only around 1% of those diagnosed.
+However, there are also primary cancers of the bone -- meaning the cancer starts in the bone.
+However, primary bone cancer is not common -- only 1 in 100 people diagnosed with cancer are diagnosed with primary bone cancer.
 Because bones are composed of osteoid (hard or compact), cartilaginous (tough, flexible), fibrous (threadlike) tissue, and bone marrow (soft, spongy tissue in the center of most bones) the types differ.

 Risk Factors, Signs & Symptoms